Capturing and Preserving LGBTQ Stories from the Farm

 Stanford Pride is pleased to announce a grant from Stanford Associates to support an oral history project based on the stories of Stanford LGBTQ alumni.

 With this initiative, we want to complement the work previously done in the 1995 “Memories of the Farm” booklet, and by others since then, and create a permanent repository of testimonials about the evolution of LGBTQ life at and around Stanford.
 This time, our ambition is to collect not only new and existing written material, but also use the power of audio and video to capture and convey these histories.

 Our two project interns, PhD students Matt Kelly and Bonnie Krejci, and several volunteers have started gathering materials and interviews of LGBTQ alumni in various formats (written, audio, video).
 We’re also including the presentation of the project’s results in our planning for the October 24 Reunion/Homecoming reception.
 There’s really no set limit to how much we want to gather, as we hope to create a body of testimonials available to researchers and our community for years to come!

 We have begun to reach out to the community to collect and preserve written, oral, photographic and video accounts of your memories and history.

 With your help, we’ve begun:

-- creating a dynamic, accessible repository for Stanford Pride resources on LGBTQ issues, organizing, and advocacy
+- Creating a dynamic, accessible repository for Stanford Pride resources on LGBTQ issues, organizing, and advocacy; and

 We are also pleased to welcome Prof. Andrea Davies, who pioneered similar work with her students at Stanford, to our Steering Committee.